Chimnaecherem/Chimnaecherem/README.md

 - 🔭 I’m currently working on getting competent with my skill and contributing back to the community
 - 🌱 I’m currently learning with Alx program
 - 👯 I’m looking to collaborate on projects, documentation.
--    I’m looking for help with internship, mentorship and junoir web developer job.
+-    I’m looking for help with internship, mentorship and junoir web developer jobs.
-- 💬 Ask me about Web development, Diversity an inclusion in tech and technical writing
+- 💬 Ask me about Web development, Diversity and inclusion in tech and technical writing
 -    Reach me at Chimnaecherem23@gmail.com
 -->